 Indoors, place succulents near a sunny window.
-If you notice the plant getting leggy and stretching for light, move to a brighter location or rotate every few weeks for balanced growth.
+If you notice the plant getting leggy and stretching for light, move to a brighter location.
+You can also rotate the plant every few weeks for balanced growth.

 In some growing regions, like the Southeastern states, humidity and high temperatures can be a challenge.
 Succulents are very forgiving plants, and although they prefer a dry environment, most will survive in high humidity.
 Aim to keep indoor temperatures between 50 and 80 degrees Fahrenheit.

-Succulents store water in their leaves and for this reason, the thicker the leaf, the less water the plant will need.
-Look for varieties like jade plant, aloe, euphobia and agave.
+Succulents store water in their leaves and, for this reason, the thicker the leaf, the less water the plant will need.
+Look for varieties like jade plant, aloe, euphorbia (spurges) and agave.